qwerty-arun/Lets_learn/README.md

+# 8/11/24
+- Set up a playground for programming in C++.
+Just like I did for C, added a custom command such that when I write into a file, it automatically prints the output for the respective program.
 # 7/11/24
 ## Non-technical book: Be so good they can't ignore you
 - Well if you want great work, then you must adopt craftsmanship approach which states that you must offer something of great value in return.